ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ### Increasing message load
 {: #big-data-log-analytics-streamsload}

 To view conditional handling in your Streams flow, you will increase the message volume sent to {{site.data.keyword.messagehub}}.
 The provided Node.js program simulates a realistic flow of messages to {{site.data.keyword.messagehub}} based on traffic to the webserver.
-To demonstrate the scalability of {{site.data.keyword.messagehub}} and {{site.data.keyword.streaminganalyticsshort}}, you will increase the throughput of log messages.
+To demonstrate the scalability of {{site.data.keyword.messagehub}}, you will increase the throughput of log messages.

 This section uses [node-rdkafka](https://www.npmjs.com/package/node-rdkafka).
 See the npmjs page for troubleshooting instructions if the simulator installation fails.
 If problems persist, you can skip to the next section and manually upload the data.